tito-arch/BABC-2/content/computer-logic.md

 #### X-NOR gate

-In the XOR gate operation, the output is only 1 when only one input is 1.
+In the **XOR** gate operation, the output is only **1** when only one input is **1**.
 The output is logical 0 when both inputs are the same, meaning they are either 1 or 0.
 But in the XNOR gate, the inverse is true.
 Hence the output is 0 when only one input is 0, and the output is 1 when both inputs are the same (i.e. either two 0’s or two 1’s)

 ![](/uploads/21.PNG)